-Generally, a severance petition may be filed any time there is no memorandum of understanding (MOU or contract) in effect, except within one year after an employee organization has been recognized or after the results of a representation election have been certified.
-If a valid contract is in effect, no severance petition may be filed during the term of that contract, except during the period less than 242 days but more than 212 days prior to the contract's expiration date.
+Generally, a severance petition may be filed any time there is no collective bargaining agreement in effect, except within one year after an employee organization has been voluntarily recognized or the results of a representation election have been certified.
+If a valid contract is in effect, no severance petition may be filed during the term of that contract, except during the period less than 120 days but more than 90 days before the contract's expiration date.
+(PERB Regulation 51026.)